Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-31-honoring-the-flag.md

 The first version allocated a `T[1]` for every run, including runs of one.
 Scattered removal therefore allocated 7% more than the code it replaced, at both sizes — a real regression, small, and caught only because the benchmark had a scattered arm.
 The core now takes a single-item path when a run is one long, which restores exact parity.

-The clustered ratio improved from 0.12 to 0.05 in the same pass, because `RemoveAll` stopped materialising the items it was only counting.
+The clustered ratio improved from 0.12 to 0.05 in the same pass, because `RemoveAll` stopped materializing the items it was only counting.
 Both arms benefited: the baseline itself fell from 26.64 KB to 23.44 KB at a thousand elements and from 422.95 KB to 375 KB at sixteen thousand, which is about twelve bytes per element removed.

 ## `RemoveRange` visits the collection once